cakephp/docs/en/console-and-shells.rst

 ``_`` is allowed to be called from the command line.
 In our ``hey_there`` method we can see that positional arguments are provided as arguments to our ``main()`` method.
 Positional arguments are also available in the ``args`` property.
-You can also use switches or options on shell applications, these are available at ``$this->params``, but we'll cover that in a bit.
+You can access switches or options on shell applications, which are available at ``$this->params``, but we'll cover that in a bit.

 When using a ``main()`` method you won't be able to use the positional